satkar2001/NoteTakerLFT/README.md

 The codebase is organized into two main parts:

-**Frontend (`/frontend`)**
+**Frontend**
 - React components organized by feature and reusability
-- Custom hooks for state management and API calls
+- Hooks for state management and API calls
 - TypeScript interfaces and types for type safety
 - Utility functions for common operations

-**Backend (`/backend`)**
+**Backend **
 - Express routes organized by feature areas
 - Database models and Prisma schema definitions
-- Authentication middleware and security utilities
+- Authentication middleware
-- Email services and external integrations
+- External integrations

-**Shared Configuration**
-- Workspace configuration for monorepo management
-- Shared development tools and linting rules
-- Documentation and deployment configurations

-## Development Workflow
+## Workflow

-This project uses a monorepo structure with npm workspaces.
+This project uses a monorepo structure which means both frontend and backend are inside the same repo though they are deployed differently.
 You can run commands for both frontend and backend from the root directory, or work on each part independently.
-The development servers support hot reloading, so changes are reflected immediately as you code.

-The application includes comprehensive logging and error handling to help with debugging during development.
+The application includes logging and error handling to help with debugging during development.
 API endpoints are thoroughly documented with Swagger, making it easy to understand and test the backend functionality.

-## Contributing

-Feel free to contribute to this project by submitting issues, feature requests, or pull requests.
-The codebase follows modern development practices with TypeScript for type safety, ESLint for code quality, and clear component organization.